Shopify/react-native-skia/docs/docs/getting-started/web.md

 ```

 Once you are done, you need to pick your strategy to [Load Skia](#loading-skia).

-If you are not using `react-native-reanimated`, you can get rid of a related webpack warning [here](#manual-webpack-installation).
+If you are not using `react-native-reanimated`, webpack will output a warning because React Native Skia refers to Reanimated.
+We describe how to fix this warning [here](#manual-webpack-installation).

 ## Remotion